 12. Pilsetas Channels

 The old moat around Riga now forms a beautiful canal.
 Little boats offer rides out through the canal and the Daugava River.
 It may not be Venice, but it is still quite enchanting and a wonderful thing to do in Riga – especially with kids.

 The Riga Bourse, now an art museum, is located on the central square of Riga and is as beautiful from outside as it is from within.
 Changing exhibitions invite you to visit again and again.

 14. Small Guild of Riga

 Definitely, put this on your list of things to do in Riga.
-The Small Guild of Riga may have burned down during WWII but the restoration efforts have been thorough.
-For only 2 euros you get a chance to explore the opulent interiors
+The Small Guild of Riga may have burned down during WWII but the restoration efforts have been extensive.
+For only 2 euros you get a chance to explore the opulent interiors.

 15. Soviet Architecture

 Have you ever seen the Lomonosov State University in Moscow?
 One of the hallmarks of Soviet architecture has a little brother in Riga: The Latvian Academy of Sciences.
 Built between 1951 and 1961 is a stark reminder of the Russian occupation.
 The 17th-floor balcony is open for visitors.